 - (a) That is aimed at co-operation; and - (b) That is clearly aimed at profit or cost sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand-name, or a significant part of professional resources.

-Network Firm

-A Firm or entity that belongs to a Network.
+Network Firm means a Firm or entity that belongs to a Network.

-Office

-A distinct sub-group, whether organised on geographical or practice lines.
+Office means a distinct sub-group, whether organised on geographical or practice lines.